-A dynamic sales strategy is one that relies on the skills, competencies, and instincts of the salespersons to guide the way sales activities are conducted.
+A dynamic sales strategy relies on the skills, competencies, and instincts of the salespersons to guide the way sales activities are conducted.

-The focus in a dynamic sales strategy is more on sales enablement – equipping the sales team with the data, insights, and knowledge they need to be able to leverage their art of selling to its best.
+A dynamic sales strategy focuses more on sales enablement – equipping the sales team with the data, insights, and knowledge they need to leverage their art of selling to its best.

-To be specific, sales teams are usually equipped with a host of data no matter the sales strategy they follow.
+Specifically, sales teams are usually equipped with a host of data, regardless of their strategy.

-This includes consumer research, marketing data, as well as data from the CRM – lead data, historical deal data, the ability to track and gain daily insights into pipeline progress and lead health, etc.
+This includes consumer research, marketing data, and data from the CRM – lead data, historical deal data, the ability to track and gain daily insights into pipeline progress and lead health, etc.

-In a dynamic sales process, all of this information feeds into actionable next steps.
-Salespersons are guided on how to use the data and tools available to them (and a special focus is put on making data and tools available to them) to create different potential next steps in their sales activities.
+In a dynamic sales process, this information feeds into actionable next steps.
+Salespersons are guided on how to use the available data and tools (and a special focus is put on making them available) to create different potential next steps in their sales activities.

 For small business growth, however, it could be more successful than you give it credit for.

-The caveat to this definition: A dynamic sales strategy may also simply refer to a sales strategy that changes over time, based on external factors, or perhaps based on internal organizational changes.
+The caveat to this definition: A dynamic sales strategy may also refer to a sales strategy that changes over time based on external factors or perhaps based on internal organizational changes.

-For the purpose of this blog post, however, let’s assume a dynamic strategy to be one that changes more continuously based on the performance of the current deals and learnings in the sales pipeline.
+For this blog post, however, let’s assume a dynamic strategy to be one that changes more continuously based on the performance of the current deals and learnings in the sales pipeline.